 Are there ways to save money and still have a great vacation?

 Absolutely!
 One of the easiest ways to cut costs is on transportation.
 If you can drive to a nearby destination rather than fly to a distant one, that's likely to save big bucks.

 If you do fly, keep your departure and return dates flexible.
-Use the calendar-based fare tools on Travelocity and Expedia.
-They'll show you the cheapest dates to get to your destination.
+Know that airfares tend to be cheapest if you leave and return on a Tuesday or Wednesday and they are most expensive if you need to fly Friday through Sunday.
+Also use calendar-based fare tools on online travel sites.
+They'll show you the cheapest dates to get to and back from your destination.

 Where you go, and the time of year you travel, will also affect the cost.
 Tropical islands and ski resorts can be frightfully expensive in winter.
+Many hotels and resorts in the Caribbean drop prices substantially on and around April 15.
 Europe is jammed in the spring and summer.
 New England gets booked up fast in fall.
 Visit these places during the off-seasons, and you'll save a bundle.